Home

 As part of the Housing Element requirements, the Town was required to rezone various parcels, including allowing mixed-use development in some prior commercial-only areas.

-What we know from the the pre-application proposal:
+What we know from the proposal:

 The encampment behind the Pavilion has been a major concern for many residents for years.
 The Town Council formed a two-person subcommittee to explore policy approaches to this issue.
 The subcommittee was able to get additional services from the County for some encampment residents.
 However, because of a federal court ruling based on the 8th amendment, clearing the encampment was not legal or possible.
 During this time, the County provided services to encampment residents in coordination with the Town.